sniperkit/snk.fork.fabric/README.md

 So, while it is possible to use fabric to perform dirty reads and writes, etc. It is not the purpose of fabric to be full-proof, but rather to empower the developer to more easily implement full-proof (as defined by the spec of the system) concurrency control in their software.

 Actually, the purpose of behavior avoidance is *not* to disallow a behavior from being designed into the system, but rather to be able to verify more easily that a certain behavior (or lack of behavior) exists in the system design.

-## Verifying Behaviors

-We could still use a formal verification section in the paper that briefly discusses using the ideas found in the paper (e.g. in the Fabric package) to verify that a certain CDS system (CDS + Accessing Processes) either maintains a certain defined behavior or avoids a certain defined behavior.

-The section will describe a rudimentary approach to: defining approaches to verification.

-For example, if we have a CDS system that we design using the `fabric` package (or a similar dependency) ...